What is Medical Assisting?

 What about accreditation?

-The Hazard Community & Technical College, Technical and Lees College Campuses, Medical Assisting Associate of Applied Science Degree Program is pending the approval of the Southern Association of Colleges and Schools Commission on Colleges.
+The Hazard Community & Technical College, Technical and Lees College Campuses, Medical Assisting Associate of Applied Science Degree Program is seeking accreditation from CAAHEP.

 Commission on Accreditation of Allied Health Education Programs